FAQ

 It's not our data to use.
 Technically, pulling it with some GitHub library or scraping the site directly would be easy.
 But HowLongToBeat is a registered trademark of IGN Entertainment, and their site explicitly forbids reproducing any part of its content without permission.
 Since they don’t offer a public API or an integration path, there's nothing we can do about it at the moment.

-It's not our data to use.
-Just like with HowLongToBeat, Metacritic doesn’t provide a public API or a licensing path - and scraping their site falls into an ethical grey area I prefer to avoid.
-I'm currently exploring the possibility of integrating OpenCritic, which is much more open and dev-friendly.
+Again, not our data to use.
+Just like with HowLongToBeat, Metacritic doesn’t provide a public API, and scraping their site falls into a legal and ethical grey area I want to avoid.
+As for OpenCritic, they require $600/year which is insanity.

 Can I import my library from another site?